This is my winning entry for Traveloka's 'How Travel Changed My Life' Contest.

 The first few years of my travel journey were so expensive.
 I remember how improvident I was when I went to Baguio, Puerto Princesa, and El Nido in 2013.
 I would spend a lot of money in one place alone, without thinking about the consequences.

 After several trips around the Philippines, and meeting different travelers, I have now learned how to spend my money wisely.
 And it didn’t just end in my travels.
 I have also made it a habit to spend wisely in everything that I do, even when I am only at home.

 I Lost My Fear of Being Alone

 I have to admit that being alone used to be one of my greatest fears in life.
 This is somehow ironic because I am an introvert, and I enjoy spending time alone myself.
 But traveling alone is different, especially when you are in a foreign place.
 Yet over the years of traveling, whether I go solo or not, I learned how to face this fear.
 I have now forgotten what it is to be bored because even when traveling solo, you will never be alone.
 There will always be new people to meet, new places to visit, and new food to eat.
 Being in this world itself, constantly existing with the cosmos, is enough proof that man will never be alone.

 I Became Confident in Interacting With People From Different Walks of Life

 I used to have this social awkwardness towards meeting new people.
 I guess it is just the introvert in me.
 I would hesitate to introduce myself first because I used to be very withdrawn and aloof.
 But years of traveling kind of forced me to change this attitude.
 Traveling to places and meeting new people helped me a lot how to interact with people, whether they be old or not.
-Right now, I can confidently say that I have gotten my persistent social detachment from others.
+Right now, I can confidently say that I have gotten over my persistent social detachment from others.